The Dosage of Methylene Blue: What You Need to Know

 Methylene blue is a synthetic compound that has existed since the late 19th century, when Heinrich Caro discovered it in 1876.

-The compound can switch between colourless and blue states under different conditions, making it useful as a dye, staining agent, and chemical indicator.
+Under different conditions, the compound can switch between colourless and blue states, making it useful as a dye, staining agent, and chemical indicator.

 It is also relatively inexpensive and easy to obtain.